Advanced Heart Failure, Transplant, Cardiovascular Disease

 Cardiology, Cardiomyopathy, Clinical and Consultative Cardiology, Clinical Hypertension, Congestive Heart Failure (CHF), LVAD, Heart Faulire, High Risk Hypertension, CT Coronary Angiography, Echocardiology, Cardiovascular

 Dr. Chung is an invasive cardiologist and a nationally recognized heart failure specialist.
 He is the Director of Heart Failure for both the Ohio Heart and Vascular Center and The Christ Hospital Lindner Center for Research and Education.
+Currently, Dr. Chung serves as the Heart and Vascular Service Line Director and Chief of Cardiology at The Christ Hospital.

 He was born in South Korea and came to the United States when he was 11 years old.
 After his family settled in the New England area, he was educated at Philips Academy in Andover, Massachusetts, after which he attended Yale for his undergraduate degree.
 He graduated from medical school at the University of Massachusetts subsequently completing an internal medicine residency at Mt.
 Sinai Medical Center in New York and University of Massachusetts Medical Center.
 He then remained at University of Massachusetts for his fellowship in cardiovascular diseases, followed by additional training in transplantation at Columbia University.
 In 2000, he joined Ohio Heart and Vascular Center to establish the Heart Failure Program.